Representations of Coxeter groups of Lusztig's a-function value 1: Introduction

 \section{Introduction}

-In the seminal paper \cite{KL79}, D. Kazhdan and G. Lusztig introduced the notion of (left, right, two-sided) cells for an arbitrary Coxeter group $(W,S)$.
+In the seminal paper \cite{KL79}, D.\ Kazhdan and G.\ Lusztig introduced the notion of (left, right, two-sided) cells for an arbitrary Coxeter group $(W,S)$.
 Each cell gives a representation of the corresponding Hecke algebra (and the Coxeter group, after specialization), called a cell representation.
 Cell representations have been proved to be of great significance in representation theory.

-If $(W,S)$ is irreducible, there is a two-sided cell, formulated in \cite{Lusztig83-intrep}, consisting of non-unity elements of $W$ whose reduced expression is unique.
-This two-sided cell, we denote by $\cC_1$, is the second-highest with respect to the cell order.
-In another remarkable paper \cite{Lusztig85-cell-i}, G. Lusztig defined a function $\af$ on $W$, which is a very useful tool for studying cells and representations.
+If $(W,S)$ is irreducible, that is, the Coxeter graph is connected, there is a two-sided cell, first formulated in \cite{Lusztig83-intrep}, consisting of non-unity elements of $W$ whose reduced expression is unique.
+This two-sided cell, which we denote by $\cC_1$, is the second-highest with respect to the cell order.
+In another remarkable paper \cite{Lusztig85-cell-i}, Lusztig defined a function $\af$ on $W$, which is a very useful tool for studying cells and representations.
 The function $\af$ takes constant value on each two-sided cell.
 In particular, the $\af$-function value is $1$ on $\cC_1$.
-In fact, $\cC_1$ can be characterized as the set of elements whose $\af$-function value is $1$ (see Lemma \ref{lem-C1}).
+In fact, it is known that $\cC_1$ is characterized as the set of elements with $\af$-function value $1$ (see Lemma \ref{lem-C1}).

-It is a long-standing conjecture that the function $\af$ is uniformly bounded on $W$ whenever $(W,S)$ is of finite rank (and an explicit bound has been proposed, see \cite[Question 1.13]{Xi94}, \cite[Conjecture 13.4]{Lusztig14-hecke-unequal}).
-If the function $\af$ is bounded on $W$, it can be proved that any irreducible representation of $W$ (or of the corresponding Hecke algebra) is a quotient of some cell representation provided by a unique two-sided cell.
-It turns out that the converse is true, by considering the sign representation of $W$ (see Remark \ref{rmk-sign-1}).
-As a byproduct, the existence of the lowest two-sided cell in a Coxeter group with bounded $\af$-function is proved (see Corollary \ref{cor-cell-low}, and also \cite[Theorem 1.5]{Xi12}).
+It is a long-standing conjecture that the function $\af$ is uniformly bounded on $W$ whenever $(W,S)$ is of finite rank, that is, $\abs{S} < \infty$, and an explicit upper bound $N(W)$ is proposed (see \cite[Question 1.13(iv)]{Xi94} and \cite[Conjecture 13.4]{Lusztig14-hecke-unequal}).
+Recently, the boundedness of the function $\af$ is proved in \cite{Chen25} (with a bound possibly greater than $N(W)$).
+Given the boundedness property, it is well known that any irreducible representation of $W$ (or of the corresponding Hecke algebra) is a quotient of some cell representation provided by a unique two-sided cell (see Proposition \ref{prop-cell-rep-m}).
+As a byproduct, we prove the existence of the lowest two-sided cell in $W$ (see Corollary \ref{cor-cell-low}, and also \cite[Theorem 1.5]{Xi12}), answering the question \cite[Question 1.13(ii)]{Xi94}.

-In general, without the boundedness assumption on the function $\af$, if an irreducible representation is a quotient of a cell representation provided by some two-sided cell, we may define the $\af$-function value of the representation to be the $\af$-function value on that cell.
-We may further extend this definition to arbitrary representations, not necessary to be irreducible (see Definition \ref{def-a}).
-As an example, the geometric representation of $W$ defined in \cite[Ch.
-V, \S 4]{Bourbaki-Lie456} is of $\af$-function value $1$.